Tobias Menzies

 Tobias Simpson Menzies (born 7 March 1974) is an English actor.
 He is known for playing Prince Philip, Duke of Edinburgh, in the third and fourth seasons of the series The Crown, for which he won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series and received Golden Globe and British Academy Television Award nominations.
 Menzies also played Frank and Jonathan "Black Jack" Randall in Starz's Outlander, for which he received a Golden Globe Award nomination, in addition to his roles as Brutus in Rome and Edmure Tully in Game of Thrones.

 Early years

 Menzies was born in Hammersmith, London, England, the son of Peter Menzies and Gillian (née Simpson).
 His mother was a teacher and his father a BBC radio producer.
-He has one younger brother, Luke, who is a solicitor.
+He has one younger brother, Luke, who is a banker (previously solicitor).
 Menzies attended the Perry Court Rudolf Steiner School in Canterbury, Kent, where he was trained in the Steiner System, which includes movement, singing and instrumental music.
 Then, he attended the Frensham Heights School, near Farnham in Surrey, at the same time as Hattie Morahan and Jim Sturgess.

 Menzies attended Deborah Moody's Year Out Drama Company in Stratford-upon-Avon from 1993 to 1994 before enrolling in the Royal Academy of Dramatic Art, eventually graduating with a BA Degree in Acting (1998).
 Upon completion of his BA, Menzies participated in improvisation workshops through The Spontaneity Shop, a British improvisation comedy company, as part of a graduate scheme through RADA.